0rientd/neovim-config-files/README.md

-# NvChad on Steroids: Your Ultimate Neovim IDE

-This is a custom Neovim configuration that turns your editor into a full-fledged IDE for modern development.
+That's my custom Neovim configuration that turns your editor into a full-fledged IDE for modern development.
 It's built on top of the rock-solid foundation of LazyVim and comes with a curated set of plugins to boost your productivity.

 ## Features